projectdx/css_codechallenge_submissions/README.md

 ## Submission Instructions

-1. Create your markup and css at codepen.io
+1. Create your markup and css at codepen.io.
+1. Save your codepen.io.
+You can save it using your github/facebook credentials, or anonymously.
+1. Make sure you can open the codepen in an incognito browser window to verify we can view it.
 1. Email the link to the codepen to [codechallengeanon@renewfinancial.com](mailto:codechallengeanon@renewfinancial.com), and put the position you are applying for in the email's subject.

 You submission will be anonymized before a developer on our team reviews it.